haberdashPI/vscode-master-key/notes.md

 release 0.2.0 onwards

-current issue: `tab /` is not bringing up visual documentation

 at the end of this milestone I have documentation sufficient for releasing the extension in the vscode and vscodium stores